 Esko Software Platform is the next version of Esko’s portfolio of integrated software solutions for design, prepress, workflow automation, color management and supply chain collaboration used for packaging, labels, displays and signs.
-Highlights of this release of the Esko Software Platform include:

 The Esko Software Platform can be deployed on premise or in the cloud and can be purchased with a traditional license or a flexible subscription model.
 Within its cloud offering, Esko has created a series of attractive Software as a Service (SaaS) solutions:

 With the SaaS model, Esko hosts and manages the services.
 Customers can choose the solution they need and run their business without increasing IT overhead and without the potential complexities coming with software upgrades.

 When using Esko Software Subscriptions, customers can also benefit from more flexibility.
 For example: when demand spikes, subscriptions simplify adding additional software seats.
 Customers now can better manage cash flow and operational costs.

 Esko is introducing Content Management as a new module for WebCenter.
 This module enables printers and converters to expand their offerings related to artwork services.
 The software includes a controlled and automated process for updating existing artwork and for creating multiple variants for a single product.

 All stakeholders use a common database for content, automatically pulling text statements and other regulatory content into the artwork to ensure compliance.
 This solution also complies with the GS1 global standard for packaging content communication.